 - butylated hydroxyanisole (BHA) and butylated hydroxytoluene (BHT)

 A key part of managing your psoriasis successfully is understanding which products work best for your symptoms.
-This includes the type of soap and shampoo that you use, as well as the type of moisturizing lotion or ointment.
+This includes the type of soap and shampoo you use, as well as the type of moisturizing lotion or ointment.

 With so many prescription and OTC options available, and so many ingredients, you may find it hard to know what to choose.
-Organizations, like the American Academy of Dermatology Association or the National Psoriasis Foundation, can provide resources.
+Organizations, like the American Academy of Dermatology or the National Psoriasis Foundation, can provide resources.